TitiUsoroh/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists lists all files
-12-file_type prints the type of file named iamafile 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__
+12-file_type prints the type of file named iamafile 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__ 14-copy_html creates a script that copies all the HTML files from the current working directory to the parent of the working directory